taggedzi/nonwordgen/README.md

 Released under the MIT License.
 See `LICENSE` for details.

+For licensing details of bundled or optional dependencies, see `THIRD_PARTY.md`.

 ## AI disclosures

 Parts of the project documentation and build guidance were drafted with generative AI assistance (OpenAI’s models) and reviewed before publication.